 M. Lee Pelton

-Pelton began his academic career at Harvard University, where he earned a Ph.D. in English literature with an academic focus on 19th-century British prose and poetry.
+Pelton began his academic career at Harvard University, where he earned a PhD in English literature with an academic focus on 19th-century British prose and poetry.
 He taught English and American literature at Harvard and served as senior tutor at Winthrop House.
 He later served on the Harvard Board of Overseers and as a vice-chair of its executive committee.
-After Harvard, Lee served as dean of the college at Colgate University and Dartmouth College as well as the President of Emerson College (2011- 2021) and Willamette University (1998 – 2011).
+After Harvard, Pelton served as dean of the college at Colgate University and Dartmouth College as well as the President of Emerson College (2011- 2021) and Willamette University (1998 – 2011).

 He has been featured in the New York Times, Washington Post.
 Los Angeles Times, Boston Globe, Guardian (UK), Forbes, the Presidency Magazine, the Chronicle of Higher Education, Color Magazine, Diverse: Issues in Higher Education, Diversity Journal, and countless media in America and abroad.
 He has been a guest on National Public Radio (NPR) as well as on an NPR Boston affiliate radio stations, WBUR and WGBH, and CBS, ABC and PBS affiliate television station, WGBH.
 He has received honorary degrees from the Urban College of Boston, Wichita State University and Tokyo International University.

 He serves on the Board of Directors for the Boston Chamber of Commerce (executive committee, nominating & governance committee, co-chair) and WGBH (executive, finance and compensation committees).